 Now, silver atoms can clump together but not in random order.
-They start to form clusters of a very definite number of atoms like 4-5, 9, 27 , etc, so called “magic numbers”.
-In other word a cluster of 4-5, or 9 atoms is much more stable than one of 6 or 7 atoms.
+They start to form clusters of a very definite number of atoms like 4-5, 9, 27, etc, so-called “magic numbers”.
+In another word, a cluster of 4-5, or 9 atoms is much more stable than one of 6 or 7 atoms.
 Moreover, an aggregate of 27-35 atoms barely gets to .07-0.8 nm or 8 Angstroms.
-These are the so called atomic nucleus or clusters and are NOT considered particles.
+These are the so-called atomic nucleus or clusters and are NOT considered particles.
 There is a special chemistry field dedicated to atomic clusters.
 If you heard of “quantum dots” this is what they are talking about.
 These clusters are immensely unstable and reactive with one another and with the environmental impurities or proteins.
-To claim that out of a few atoms in a cluster instead of reacting with proteins instaead they are stable and also liberate 1 atom or ion at a time is ludicrous.
+To claim that out of a few atoms in a cluster instead of reacting with proteins instead they are stable and also liberate 1 atom or ion at a time is ludicrous.
 Remember, even when clusters shed atoms, it is not one by one to give individual ions, because they have to stay within the constraint of the “magic numbers” determined by attraction forces.
-Therefore, they shed 4,5, or more atoms clusters, in other words the clusters, form and un-form continuously, but not by one atom at a time.
+Therefore, they shed 4,5, or more atoms clusters, in other words, the clusters, form, and un-form continuously, but not by one atom at a time.

 A 3-4 nm particle will have likely thousands of atoms and a 10 nm particle tens of thousands of atoms.
-They regularly shed a few ions per thousand atoms, a number more than enough to have antibacterial effect.
+They regularly shed a few ions per thousand atoms, a number more than enough to have an antibacterial effects.

 The clusters become particles and become visible when the clusters become particles, meaning they grow to a few hundred atoms, which happens around 1.5-2 nm diameter.
 In general small clusters dissolved in solution form bigger ones by clumping through a process named “ripening”.